 About Attorney Jack C. Helgesen

-- As an injury trial lawyer for severely injured Utahns, Mr. Helgesen has won some of the largest settlements in Utah.
+As a lawyer who represents severely injured Utahns, Mr. Helgesen has won some of the largest settlements in Utah.
 He and his partners have helped Utahns and residents of other states in hundreds of injury cases for the last four decades.
 Early in his career, Mr. Helgesen won one of the first million-dollar awards in a Utah medical malpractice trial.
 This what the first of many other victories in medical cases.

-As a consumer trial lawyer, Jack Helgesen and his partners filed and won (at trial and through multiple appeals) one of the largest class action judgments in the history of Utah – more than $70 million – for more than 21,000 Utah tax payers in Brumley v.
-Utah Tax Commission, 868 P.2d 796 (Utah 1993).
-He and his partners have been winning consumer cases for more than twenty-five years.
+As a consumer trial lawyer, Jack Helgesen and his partners filed and won (at trial and through multiple appeals) one of the largest class action judgments in the history of Utah – more than $70 million – for over 21,000 Utah tax payers in the case of Brumley v.
+Utah Tax Commission (Utah 1993).
+He and his partners have been winning consumer cases for more than thirty years.

-Jack and the law firm he started handle a broad range of legal matters for Utahns and their families.
-Jack has an AV rating from Martindale-Hubbell America’s oldest lawyer rating service.
+Jack has an AV rating from Martindale and Hubble, America’s oldest lawyer rating service.
 This high honor puts him in the top 5% of American lawyers for legal ability and ethics.
-AVVO.com lawyer rating website ranks Jack as a “superb lawyer,” giving him 10 points on a scale of 1 to 10.
+The AVVO.com lawyer rating website ranks Jack as a “superb lawyer,” grading him with 10 points on a scale of 1 to 10.

 Mr. Helgesen graduated cum laude from Weber State University in Ogden, Utah.
 He received his Juris Doctor law degree from Brigham Young University.
 In 1982, Mr. Helgesen founded Helgesen, Houtz & Jones, which now has ten lawyers (including three of his sons).
 The firm has represented more than thirty-five thousand clients.